Helen's research examines:

 - The sources and biogeochemical cycling of macronutrients in rivers, and the impacts of nutrient enrichment and remediation on the ecological status of rivers, in relation to changing agricultural practice, rural and urban land use, and climate variability.

-Helen is an Adjunct Professor in Fluvial Sciences at the University of Arkansas, USA; and a Visting Professor in Environmental Chemistry at Plymouth University, UK.
+Helen is an Adjunct Professor in Fluvial Sciences at the University of Arkansas, USA; a Visting Professor in Environmental Chemistry at Plymouth University, UK; and a Visiting Professor at the University of Tokyo, Japan.